-It is also amazing that pregnenolone not only enhanced job performance of the students/workers; but they additionally experienced heightened feelings of well-being.
+It is also amazing that pregnenolone not only enhanced the job performance of the students/workers, but they additionally experienced heightened feelings of well-being.
 The same research group performed a study on factory workers to see if pregnenolone could improve their work productivity.
 Productivity increased most notably in the workers whose situations were considered the most stressful; for example, the workers who got paid per piece and whose living depended on their productivity.
-Improvement was noted, but less so, in workers who got paid a fixed wage regardless of their productivity levels.
+The improvement was noted, but less so, in workers who got paid a fixed wage regardless of their productivity levels.
 Not only did pregnenolone improve productivity for both groups, but the workers also reported enhanced mood.

 Where is pregnenolone found?

 Human studies show that there are much higher concentrations of pregnenolone in the nervous tissue than in the bloodstream.
-Animal studies indicate that pregnenolone is found in the brain in ten- fold larger concentrations than the other stress-related hormones (including DHEA).
+Animal studies indicate that pregnenolone is found in the brain in tenfold larger concentrations than the other stress-related hormones (including DHEA).

 Common Causes of Adrenal Stress